biplovkc/PaymentGateway/README.md

 # Payment Gateway

 This repository includes sample payment which can be used by merchants to make payment request.
-The api projects are written in .Net Core 3.1 where as non API project are targeting NetStandard 2.1
+The api projects target .Net Core 3.1 whereas non-API projects target NetStandard 2.1

 ## Features/Technologies